Mikejo5000/vsts-docs-pr/docs/pipelines/languages/docker.md

 To create an image, you run a `docker build` command at the end of your build pipeline.
 The **Dockerfile** contains the instructions to copy the results of your build into the container.

-The instructions in the example above are based on the first approach.
-If you followed that example, you can observe that:
+The instructions in the example section above demonstrate this approach.

-* **.NET Core** task is used to build, test, and publish the app
-* Test results are published by the **.NET Core** task
-* `docker build` command is invoked either through a task or a script at the end of the build pipeline.

 ### Orchestrate using Dockerfile